raffaem/pdfsak/README.md

-# Pdftools
+# pdftools

 ## About it
-Python script to:
+pdftools is an utility to manipulate PDF files.

+It allows you to:

 * Merge PDF files
 * N-up pages (put more than one input page into a single output page)